amritpurshotam/amritpurshotam/README.md

 ### 🛠️ What I'm building

-Here are some personal projects that I work on in my spare time.
+Here are some projects that I work on in my spare time.
  * **[ImageNet Papers](https://github.com/amritpurshotam/computer-vision-papers)**: I'm implementing the best performing architectures from every year of the ImageNet challenge since 2012 as an exercise in reproduction and to step through time to see how the approaches evolved first-hand.
 What I'm doing differently is implementing the architectures with the full training pipelines and making the [training runs](https://wandb.ai/amrit/computer-vision-papers) public with `wandb`.
  * **[FancyPCA](https://github.com/amritpurshotam/fancypca)**: I built a demo of the [PCA Colour Augmentation](https://papers.nips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf#page=5) technique with Streamlit which can be seen live [here](https://share.streamlit.io/amritpurshotam/fancypca).
  * **[Baobab](https://github.com/deep-learning-indaba/Baobab/)**: I'm helping to build an event management platform that enables grass-roots community builders to scale their efforts when organising conferences that have more complex logistics around the selection of attendees.
 The application is primarily built for and used by the [Deep Learning Indaba](https://deeplearningindaba.com/) who I am a passionate supporter of and is my way of giving back.